 - Don’t be afraid to break the mixture up and puree it in halves or thirds if necessary.
 You want to make sure the butter continues to move around the bowl and mix in smoothly with the rest of the ingredients.
 It will take a while – about 3-4 minutes or more – to reach the smooth consistency you are looking for.

 - When it’s finished, store it in an airtight container at room temperature.
 It should last for up to a month.

 Frozen Dog Treat Recipes to Beat the Heat

 One of the ways to help keep your dog cool in the summer is to give them dog-friendly frozen treats to enjoy.
 Since some dogs eat less during the hot days of summer, healthy frozen treats can help them get plenty of extra nutrients.
+Plus, making frozen treats is one of the dog-friendly summer activities.
 Here are some delicious frozen dog treat recipes to get you started:

 7. Fruity Peanut Butter Frozen Kong Filling

 This is a great option to keep your pooch focused and occupied with their fillable Kong toys.
 Just make sure you properly clean dog toys after your dog is finished so no food residue is left behind.